chemag/metiq/README.md

 ![Figure 7](doc/metiq.60.0002.png)

 Figure 7 shows an example of an odd frame (frame 1) of a 30 fps metiq file interpolated to 60 fps.
 Remember that while the even frames are copied one-to-one from the original frames, the odd ones are interpolated between each 2x consecuive frames.
 So frame 1 in the output is the results of `mix(f0,f1)` in the input.
 We can see how minterpolate mixed the 2x bit blocks on the top-left, just beside one of the fiducials.
-The VFT analyzer reads the bitstring as `0000,0000,0000,000X`.
+The VFT parser reads the bitstring as `0000,0000,0000,000X`.
 The 2x possible values are 0 (if X=0) and 1 (if X=1), which are consecutive.
 Therefore the output number is 0.5.